omfmartin/omfmartin.github.io/content/en/posts/202402_explainable_ai.md

 ### Faithfulness and the Limits of Explanation

 Post-hoc explanations of complex models are achieved by locally approximating their behavior around a specific data point using a simpler, transparent model.
 While these approximations offer insights, they fall short of fully capturing the original model's behavior.
-Furthermore, XAI methods often lack metrics to evaluate the quality of these approximations, raising questions about the reliability of such explanations.
+Furthermore, XAI methods often lack metrics to evaluate the quality of these approximations, raising questions about the faithfulness of such explanations.

 Additionally, as the complexity of models increases annually, our ability to explain them with accuracy diminishes.
 This escalating complexity highlights a crucial question: Is there a theoretical limit to our capacity to make AI's decision-making processes transparent?
 And if such a limit exists, how close are we to reaching it?